DEPLOY A GALAXY SERVER IN THE VM

 and register to your instance using the email address

-and the password of your choice ( don't forget it)- After login, you should see the admin tab in the top menu of the Galaxy interface.
+and the password of your choice ( don't forget it).
+Use an easy to remember one as you will need to type it frequently.- After login, you should see the admin tab in the top menu of the Galaxy interface.

 You are connected to Galaxy as an admin !